Still Life (2006 film): Plot

-Still Life is set in Fengjie, a city upstream of the massive Three Gorges Dam.
-Now marked for flooding, the city undergoes a process of self-deconstruction.
-Into this dying town comes Han Sanming, a coal miner from Shanxi province who has returned in search of a wife who ran away 16 years ago.
-Upon arriving, he asks a local motorcyclist to drive him to his former address on Granite Street.
-The driver takes him to the riverbank, revealing that his entire neighborhood has been flooded since the building of the dam.
-After a failed attempt to obtain his wife's information from the local municipal office, Sanming checks into a local hotel.
-His next stop is a rickety boat owned by his wife's brother.
-The brother informs Sanming that his wife and daughter (the real reason for his return) work downriver in Yichang but that if he remains in the city, they will eventually return there.
+Fengjie, a county upstream of the Three Gorges Dam, is marked for flooding and undergoes a process of demolition.
+Han Sanming, a coal miner from Shanxi, returns to the dying county in search of his bought wife, who ran away with their daughter 16 years ago.
+Upon arriving, he asks to be driven to his former address, only to discover that the neighborhood has already been flooded.
+After a failed attempt to obtain his wife's information from the local municipal office, he visits a rickety boat owned by his wife's brother.
+The brother informs Sanming that his wife and daughter work downriver in Yichang but that if he remains in the county, they will eventually return.
+Sanming decides to wait and in the meantime gets a job in a demolition crew with the help of a local teen gangster, Brother Mark.

-Sanming then befriends a local teen, Brother Mark, who helps him get a job with his demolition crew.
-Together, they spend their days tearing down buildings.

-The film then cuts to a second story with the arrival of Shen Hong, a nurse.
-Shen Hong's husband, Guo Bin, left their home in Shanxi two years earlier and makes only token attempts to keep in contact.
-She eventually enlists the help of her husband's friend Wang Dongming, who lets her stay at his home as the two seek Guo Bin.
-Shen Hong discovers that Guo Bin had become a fairly successful businessman in Fengjie.
-Dongming refuses to say whether Guo Bin has another girl on the side, but Shen Hong finds out her husband is indeed having an affair with his wealthy investor.
-When Guo Bin and Shen Hong at last meet, she simply walks away.
-As her husband pursues her, she tells him that she has fallen in love with someone else and wishes to divorce.
-When he asks with whom and when she had fallen in love, she responds, "Does it really matter?"
+In a second story, nurse Shen Hong arrives in Fengjie in search of her husband Guo Bin, who left their home in Shanxi two years earlier and has only made token attempts to keep in contact.
+She enlists the help of her husband's friend Wang Dongming, who lets her stay at his home but will not tell whether Bin is having an affair.
+Hong discovers that Bin is now a successful businessman, and that he is indeed having an affair with his wealthy investor.
+When Bin and Hong finally meet, she simply walks away.
+Bin pursues her and the two seemingly reconcile in a dance, but she then tells him that she has fallen in love with someone else and asks for a divorce.
+When he asks with whom and when she had fallen in love, she responds that it does not matter.
+The two part ways, and Hong later rides a cruise ship alone down the Gorges.